chef/chef-web-docs/chef_master/source/config_json_delivery.rst

 Phase Settings
 -----------------------------------------------------
-The individual phases of |delivery| may be configured, grouped under the ``delivery-truck`` configuration setting by phase.
+The individual phases of |automate| may be configured, grouped under the ``delivery-truck`` configuration setting by phase.

 publish
 +++++++++++++++++++++++++++++++++++++++++++++++++++++